OpenLiberty/liberty-tools-vscode/README.md

    Alternatively, build a `.vsix` file:

    - `vsce package` to generate the `liberty-tools-vscode-xxx.vsix` file
-   - Install the extension to VS Code by `View/Command Palette`
+   - Install the extension to Visual Studio Code by `View/Command Palette`
    - Select `Extensions: Install from VSIX...` and choose the generated `liberty-tools-vscode-xxx.vsix` file

 ### Localization

 #### package.json
-This follows vscode extension standard: add localized strings in `package.nls.{locale}.json`.
+This follows Visual Studio Code extension standard: add localized strings in `package.nls.{locale}.json`.
 The default nls message file is `package.nls.json`.

 #### Source code